If you're coming to campus, you must first complete your COVIDSafe module and follow all guidelines on this page.

 - Do not come to campus under any circumstances.
 Once you have been tested, stay at home and self-isolate as per the advice from the Victorian Department of Health.
 Find out more about getting tested.

 - Notify your subject and course coordinator and email email@example.com

 - If you are having serious symptoms, such as difficulty breathing, call 000.

 If you have symptoms after testing negative for COVID-19

 If you have symptoms after you've tested negative for COVID-19, you should stay at home until your symptoms have completely resolved.
 If the symptoms continue, please consult your testing medical practitioner.

 You can also apply for an exemption from attending campus-based classes provided you can present your negative COVID-19 test and a medical certificate stating the details of your symptoms.
 This is via the regular process for notifying an absence from an in-person class requirement, by contacting your lecturer or tutor and sharing your medical certificate with them.

 Physical distancing and density limits

 We all have a personal responsibility to maintain 1.5m distance from others wherever and whenever possible.
 There will be signage around campus reminding staff, students and visitors of this requirement.
-Under current government restrictions, different density limits apply across different types of spaces on our campuses.
+As per current government and health advice, different density limits apply across different types of spaces on our campuses.
 No density limits apply to teaching and learning spaces including lecture theatres, laboratories, seminar rooms, workshops, performance learning spaces etc. Density limits will apply in other areas of campus and spaces will have signs showing maximum capacity limits where applicable.